obscure-com/ti_touchdb/mobile/noarch/documentation/index.md

 Any keys in the returned dictionary that start with an underscore are reserved.
 Revision properties are cached for the lifespan of the object.

+**propertiesAvailable**

+boolean, read-only.
+Returns true if the revision properties can be accessed.
+They may not be if the revision is an ancestor and either the database has been compacted, or the revision was replicated from another db.

 **revisionID**

 string, read-only.
 The unique identifier of the revision (the CouchDB "_rev" property).

 **userProperties**

-dictionary, read-only.
+dictionary, read-only on saved revision.
 The contents of the revision without the ones reserved for the database.
+Can be set on unsaved revisions.

 ### Methods

-**addAttachment**(name, contentType, content)
+**setAttachment**(name, contentType, content)

 * name (string): the name of the new attachment
 * contentType (string): the MIME type of the new attachment